andsilver/Ski/CONTRIBUTING.md

 support it.
 This will help keep indentation, whitespace, newlines, etc., consistent.

+* Ensure your ~/.gitignore_global file ignores metadata files for your operating system and editor.
+This project's .gitignore file only ignores certain project-related files.

 * Make the smallest change in code to be effective.

 * Make small commits that are focused on one concept.